JakubCzerwiec/Restaurant-Odin-Project/README.md

 # Restaurant-Odin-Project
 Restaurant web page from Odin Projects.
+Responsive for mobiles and desktop.
 Using webpack.